My Kids Are So Much More Than Coach’s Kids

 The teacher relaying the story said that as soon as the word dad was invoked, our sweet son’s shoulders slumped.
 That question was a reminder that while the rest of his classmates might get away with acting out near the end of the school year, others hold our son to a different standard.

 I held my breath for a few days waiting for an email from the teacher.
-When it didn’t arrive, I asked what had happened and learned the correction was simply a reminder to our son that he didn’t have the option to take a zero for the day in gym and chill with his friends.
+When it didn’t arrive, I asked what had happened and learned the correction was simply a reminder to our son that he didn’t have the option to take a zero for the day in the gym and chill with his friends.

 The teacher expected our son to change into his gym uniform and walk laps around the track and when he tried to join his classmates in their tiny rebellion, the teacher used the one card he still had in his back pocket.